Courts of British Columbia Logo BC Flag

 Expansion of Online Booking System for Civil and Family Trials

 The Supreme Court is expanding the type of matters that can be booked using the Court Online Booking System (COBS).
-Beginning November 1, 2024, COBS can be used to book civil and family trials.
-COBS has been and will continue to be available for booking Case Planning Conferences (CPCs), Judicial Case Conferences (JCCs), and Trial Management Conferences (TMCs).
+Beginning January 1, 2026, COBS can be used to book long chambers hearings.
+COBS has been and will continue to be available for booking Case Planning Conferences (CPCs), Judicial Case Conferences (JCCs), Trial Management Conferences (TMCs), and Trials.
 The expansion of COBS provides litigants with more flexibility about when matters are booked and ensures that limited court time is allocated fairly.

 Booking Conferences Online